 where $\delta\p{x}$ is the Dirac function, $p_G\p{x}$ is a Gaussian density function corresponding to a Gaussian random variable with zero mean and variance $\sigma^2$, and $0\leq p\leq1$.
 Consider a random vector $\bX$ in which each component is \emph{independently} drawn from $p_{X}$.
 Then, by the law of large numbers (LLN), $\frac{1}{n}\norm{\bX}_0\stackrel{\mathbb{P}}{\rightarrow}p$, where $\norm{\bX}_0$ designates the number of non-zero elements of the vector $\bX$.
 In other words, in this case, $m_a=p$.
 Thus, it is clear that the weight $p$ parametrizes the signal sparsity and $p_G$ is the prior distribution of the non-zero entries.
 Note that the fact that, $\frac{1}{n}\norm{\bX}_0\stackrel{\mathbb{P}}{\rightarrow}m_a$, is true regardless the i.i.d. assumption.
 Indeed, this follows from Chebyshev's inequality, and the fact that (using the saddle-point method \cite[Section 4.2]{NeriMono})

 \end{remark}

 Finally, we consider the following model

 where $\bH$ is a $k\times n$ random matrix, a.k.a. the \emph{sensing matrix}, with i.i.d. entries of zero mean and variance $1/n$.
-We assume that the entries of $\bH$, denoted by $\ppp{H_{i,j}}_{i,j}$, have bounded normalized moments, i.e., $\bE(\sqrt{n}H_{i,j})^l\leq\upsilon_l<\infty$, for $l\in\mathbb{N}$.
+We assume that the entries of $\bH$, denoted by $\ppp{H_{i,j}}_{i,j}$, have bounded normalized moments, i.e., $\bE(\sqrt{n}H_{i,j})^l\leq\upsilon_l<\infty$, for $l\in\ppp{1,2,\ldots,8}$.
 The components of the noise $\bW$ are i.i.d.
 Gaussian random variables with zero mean and variance $1/\beta$.
 The MMSE of $\bX$ given $\bY$ and $\bH$ is defined as follows

 where $\bE\ppp{\bX\vert\bY,\bH}$ is the conditional expectation w.r.t. $p_{\bXt\vert\bYt,\bHt}$.
 As was mentioned earlier, we are interested in the asymptotic regime, where $k,n\to\infty$ with a fixed ratio $R$, which we shall refer to as the \emph{measurement rate}.
-Accordingly, we define the \emph{asymptotic MMSE} as\footnote{The definition in \eqref{asympMMSEdef} corresponds to the notation $D_L(R,\sigma^2)$ of \cite{WuVerdu} where $\beta=1/\sigma^2$}
+Accordingly, we define the \emph{asymptotic MMSE} as

 Our main goal is to rigorously derive a computable, single-letter expression for $D\p{R,\beta}$.